 Frequently Asked Questions (FAQs)

-No, but you can add hot sauce or chilies if you like heat.
+It’s mildly spiced, but you can add Guajillo chilies or hot sauce for extra heat.

 Final Thoughts